-• Bridge failure primarily happened at the junction between the parapet walls and the barrels, as well as with the masonry arch, which are the most susceptible elements of the bridge (see Figure 22).

-• The bridge exhibited dynamic properties, as the first analysis of its natural frequency showed.
-Furthermore, the results of the non-linear dynamic simulations underlined the vulnerability of the bridge to seismic forces and indicated a significant vulnerability. comprehensive А understanding of the behavior of the various macro elements that make up the bridge was achieved by comparing contour plots showing tensile damage, displacements and dissipated energy.

-• The preliminary results of the natural frequency analysis provided valuable insights into the dynamic properties of the bridge.
-The Halilviran bridge exhibited predominant modes. three each characterized by a significant PMR.
-The of masonry affected presence the fundamental behaviors of the bridge and thus influenced its overall structural integrity.
-The primary vibration patterns of the bridge had a short duration, leading to a significant increase in spectral accelerations subsequent remarkable structural and deterioration.

-• In model, the 1st and 3rd mode shapes occurred in the transverse direction, whereas the 4th and 5th mode shape occurred in the longitudinal direction (Figure 10).

-• Figure 12 showed the overall energy dissipation of the bridge as part of a non-linear dynamic analysis.
+- Bridge failure primarily happened at the junction between the parapet walls and the barrels, as well as with the masonry arch, which are the most susceptible elements of the bridge (see Figure 22). - The bridge exhibited dynamic properties, as the first analysis of its natural frequency showed.
+Furthermore, the results of the non-linear dynamic simulations underlined the vulnerability of the bridge to seismic forces and indicated a significant comprehensive vulnerability.
+A understanding of the behavior of the various macro elements that make up the bridge was achieved by comparing contour plots showing tensile damage, displacements and dissipated energy. - The preliminary results of the natural frequency analysis provided valuable insights into the dynamic properties of the bridge.
+The Halilviran bridge exhibited three predominant modes, characterized by a significant PMR.
+The presence of masonry affected fundamental behaviors of the bridge and influenced its overall structural integrity.
+The primary vibration patterns of the bridge had a short duration, leading to a significant increase in spectral accelerations subsequent remarkable structural deterioration. - In model, the 1st and 3rd mode shapes occurred in the transverse direction, whereas the 4th and 5th mode shape occurred in the longitudinal direction (Figure 10). - Figure 12 showed the overall energy dissipation of the bridge as part of a non-linear dynamic analysis.
 Most of the energy introduced into the system was dissipated by structural plasticity mechanisms.
-In accordance with the existing literature, the generalization of these results should be taken with caution, as the response of a bridge structure to seismic events depends on various factors, including the dynamic properties of the system, the choice of foundation model, soil type, and frequency spectrum of seismic waves.

-• Examination of the contour plots of the plastic strain damage showed that the bridge shows signs of degradation, particularly in the parapet wall, the upper sections of the arches and the infill.
+In accordance with the existing literature, the

+- generalization of these results should be taken with caution, as the response of a bridge structure to seismic events depends on various factors, including the dynamic properties of the system, the choice of foundation model, soil type, and frequency spectrum of seismic waves. - Examination of the contour plots of the plastic strain damage showed that the bridge shows signs of degradation, particularly in the parapet wall, the upper sections of the arches and the infill.
 The choice of infill material played a crucial role in improving the structural stability of bridges, especially when considering the specific reinforcement method used.
-This strategy has the potential to improve the reinforcement of masonry bridges.

-Prior studies in the literature. specifically by Seker et al. (2014) have recommended the utilization of the subsequent equation to determine the maximum relative displacement requirement for masonry structures. investigation Consequently, this also incorporates Eq.
+This strategy has the potential to improve the reinforcement of masonry bridges. - Prior studies in the specifically by Seker et al. (2014) have recommended the utilization of subsequent equation to determine maximum relative displacement requirement for masonry structures.
+Consequently, this investigation incorporates Eq.
 (10) for the evaluation of displacement values.